dzufferey/resync_oopsla20_artifact/README.md

 ### Hardware Setup

 Running the experiments requires having access to 9 machines.
-It is possible to run on fewer machines by running multiple processes on the fewer machines but this will affect the results.
+It is possible to run on fewer machines by running multiple processes per machines but this will affect the results.

 The performance numbers will vary depending on the deployment (machines, network, etc.) and requires tuning some parameters.
 However, the trends shown in the paper should be the same.